duereg/hugo-site/content/blog/20220628-strategic-intent.md

 # Define Strategic Intent
 Develop and communicate a compelling vision for what the organization will become.
 Outline a strategy for achieving that vision.

+Having a well-defined strategic intent helps your team focus their efforts, make better decisions, and stay ahead of their needs.

+Strategic intent is not the same as a mission statement or a set of goals.
+Instead, it should be a bold and inspiring statement of what the team aspires to achieve in the long term.
+The strategic intent should be broad enough to encompass multiple goals and strategies, but specific enough to provide guidance and direction.

+I suggest starting by asking questions such as "What do we want to be known for?" and "What do we want to accomplish in the next 6-12 months?".
+Once your strategic intent is defined, the team should be able to communicate it clearly to all employees and stakeholders.

+Finally, regularly revisit and update your team's strategic intent as circumstances change.
+The strategic intent should be a living document that guides the team's decision-making and helps it stay on track towards its long-term goals.

+# Writing out your Strategic Intent

 Use [SCQA](https://blog.mattblair.co/blog/20200909-pyramid-principle-inaction/) approach to lay out:
 * The situation with the team
 * The conflict the team is facing
-* The question that naturally raises
+* The question that naturally rises from the conflict
-* The answer to the question
+* The answer to solve the conflict/question facing your team
-   * Your solution to get the team back on track
+   * Your solution to get the team back on track or producing effectively
-   * These are your A-List goals for the team
+   * These are your A-list goals for the team

 Your answers here should be:
 * Specific
    * We’re going to fix XXX
+   * We're going to build XXX
 * Measurable
    * Fixing XXX means we’ll see a YYY success rate
    * You want measurements to be paired